kyleCampbel1/stock-tracker-webapp/README.md

 The current functionality of the unit tests are limited, and they will likely end in failure.
 However, running python3 -m unittest tests/<testFile>.py will run the specific testfile.
 I will be improving the robustness of these tests going forwards.
 I struggled to find resources on granting test application context, as many endpoints require a user to be logged-in, meaning I have not yet been able to test those.

 How testing should be further expanded:
+I will finish making unit tests for each endpoint of the API and for the accessory functions.
+We can also add testing for the status codes.
+Currently, there isn't testing for faulty inputs, so I will devise ways to handle invalid inputs and expand testing for them.
+I shoul make automated tests to simulate numerous users and metrics and tracking response time.
+Adding integration tests to ensure the Cryptowatch API works dependably is also a priority.

 Architecture: